 Many classrooms and conference rooms are receiving upgrades in technology to enhance learning and instruction.
 Upgrades include equipment enhancements for classroom and distance education instruction.
-In addition, the Catalyst center and the Center for Student and Professional Services each added digital signage to their respective lobby areas to help inform students of current events, activities, services, and degree information.
+In addition, the Catalyst Center, Center for Student Success and Professional Services, and lobby areas each added digital signage to help inform students of current events, activities, services, degree information, and building directories.

-In the fall of 2012, the college formed a standing committee for technology.
+In the fall of 2012, the college formed a Technology Committee.
 Its areas of responsibility include setting priorities, working on technology-related issues, and providing leadership and policy recommendations for college wide technology initiatives.

-In accordance with the college’s mission, the faculty approved seven technology proficiencies to ensure the faculty and pre-service teachers are empowered to learn, teach, live and work successfully in the digital age.
-These technology proficiencies are based on the International Society for Technology in Education standards and the National Educational Technology Standards for Teachers (NETS).
-These proficiencies are a roadmap to teaching effectively and growing professionally in a rapidly changing world.
+In accordance with the college’s mission, the faculty adopted and approved the ISTE Standards for Educators in 2018 to ensure the faculty and pre-service teachers are empowered to learn, teach, live and work successfully in the digital age.
+These standards are a roadmap to teaching effectively and growing professionally in a rapidly changing world.
 Faculty report annually on the implementation of the proficiencies in their teaching and professional work.

 Digital Teaching and Online Learning

-The college offers graduate-level programming related to online learning.
+The college offers online graduate-level programming related to online learning: